 - From the point you’ve saved the mapping, your connection to Citybreak is active.
 Sirvoy now directs the prices and inventory displayed at Citybreak.

-- Only use Price per unit!
-Make sure that the price model at Citybreak is “price per unit”; it’s the only price configuration that will work for this connection (“price per person” price model will not work).
-If the Sirvoy room type(s) used for the connection has price per person, the price set for the maximum amount of guests will be the one that is sent to Citybreak.
+- To be able to control the prices from Sirvoy, make sure that the price model in Citybreak is “price per unit”.
+It’s the only price configuration that will enable us to send price updates to Citybreak.
+Adjust the corresponding room type price model in Sirvoy to “fixed price – independent of number of persons”.
+If the Sirvoy room type used for the connection is set to “flexible price – depends on number of persons”, the price set for the maximum number of guests will be the one sent to Citybreak.

 - Use “PAX (price per person)”, if you want to achieve price per person, whether it is for the standard rate room type or any of the rate codes used for packages.
 Please note: If this price model is selected in Citybreak, price updates are not sent from Sirvoy.
 Prices will then only be possible to control via Citybreak.